-- Life Insurance - \$300,000 in death benefits - \$100,000 in cash surrender or withdrawal values - Health Insurance - \$500,000 in hospital, medical and surgical insurance benefits - \$300,000 in disability income insurance benefits - \$300,000 in long-term care insurance benefits - \$100,000 in other types of health insurance benefits - Annuities - \$250,000 in withdrawal and cash values
+- Life Insurance \$300,000 in death benefits, but limited to \$100,000 in cash surrender and net cash withdrawal values. - Health Insurance - \$500,000 in health insurance benefits - \$300,000 in disability income insurance benefits - \$300,000 in long-term care insurance benefits - \$100,000 in other types of health insurance benefits - Annuities - \$250,000 present value, including net cash surrender and net cash withdrawal values

-The maximum amount of protection is \$300,000 in benefits with respect to any one life regardless of the number of policies or contracts, except with respect to hospital, medical, and surgical insurance benefits.
+The maximum amount of protection is \$300,000 in benefits with respect to any one life regardless of the number of policies or contracts, except with respect to the \$500,000 maximum in health insurance benefits but not including disability, long term care or other types of health insurance benefits.

-Note: Certain policies and contracts may not be covered or fully covered.
+Note: Other restrictions to coverage apply.
+Certain policies and contracts may not be covered or fully covered.

 For example, coverage does not extend to any portion(s) of a policy or contract that the insurer does not guarantee, such as certain investment additions to the account value of a variable life insurance policy or a variable annuity contract.
 There are also various residency requirements and other limitations under Montana law.